mauritssilvis/lesTools/README.md

 ### Module

-The `flowStats` module provides scripts that facilitate the determination of the average dissipation and the average model coefficients of subgrid-scale models.
+The `flowStats` module provides scripts that facilitate the determination of the statistical behavior of physical quantities that are based on the velocity gradient of turbulent flows.
-As such, this module can be used to determine the model constants of subgrid-scale models [[6](#silvisetal2017), [7](#silvisverstappennd), [8](#silvisetal2019)].
+In particular, this module can be used to determine the average dissipation and the average model coefficients of subgrid-scale models.
-More generally, the `flowStats` module can be used to study the average behavior of any quantity that is based on the velocity gradient of a turbulent flow.
+We can, thus, use this module to estimate the model constants of subgrid-scale models for large-eddy simulation [[6](#silvisetal2017), [7](#silvisverstappennd), [8](#silvisetal2019)].

 ### Usage